 Everything's changed.
 The pandemic is vaccinated.
 Brexit is done.
 Trump and Corby are loooong gone.
 It's time for a huge marketing macchiato: new big ideas on B2B, indeed, B2P marketing.

 In financial, professional and services markets, buy-side and sell-side have changed drastically in the last five years towards online comparison, trust and speed.
 The emphasis here is online.

 The metamorphosis isn't new, isn't even undocumented.
 Yet, still the majority of financial and knowledge firms are ignoring the change.
 Ostrich head, sand.
 Are you an ostrich?

 Your board might defend against an ostrich accusation here with "we're networkers", or "you can't build trust online", or "we don't really need marketing".
 I've heard it.

 Every buyer in B2B - whether investor or intermediary, procurement manager or CEO - would probably disagree with that board defence.
 Your board will too, when they reflect on the B2B service they last bought.

-A recent Gartner report on buyer enablement chronicles the huge gap between today's B2B buyers and suppliers.
+The 2020 Gartner Buyer Enablement report chronicles the huge gap between today's B2B buyers and suppliers.
 The huge shortfall in digital sales information:

 - 77% of buyers rated purchase experience as 'extremely difficult'